iamajoe/bedrock-utils/docs/validate.md

 # Bedrock: Utils > Validate

 Module to validate variables and check if all is as supposed.
-Uses [JSON Schema draft 4](http://json-schema.org/documentation.html) validation.
+Uses [JSON Schema draft 4](http://json-schema.org/documentation.html) as the object of validation.
 The only modification is the `required` boolean that sets the type index as required.

 **Note**

-You shouldn't use this in production because it will slow down the performance speed.
+You shouldn't use this in production because it will slow down the speed of your application.
 Use [validate.stub](../src/validate.stub.js) instead as a stub for the import of the module.
-You could also use [babel-plugin-discard-module-references](https://github.com/ArnaudRinquin/babel-plugin-discard-module-references) and remove the module altogether.
-This is what it is used in the dist folder.
+Or even better, use something like [babel-plugin-discard-module-references](https://github.com/ArnaudRinquin/babel-plugin-discard-module-references) and remove the module completely.
+The [dist](../dist) already has this module removed from being imported.

 ### Usage API
 ```js